moby/moby/project/REVIEWING.md

  * `impact/cli` signifies the patch impacted a CLI command
  * `impact/dockerfile` signifies the patch impacted the Dockerfile syntax
  * `impact/deprecation` signifies the patch participates in deprecating an existing feature
+ * `impact/vendor` signifies the patch updated a vendored package

 ### Close